mwcproject/mwc-node/doc/mwc-wallet_coinjoin.md

 ## Coinjoin pool overview

-To build the coinjoin transaction, multiple participant should exchange with it's own transactions in a way, so none of them will be able to learn all information about the peers.
-The workflow is this:
+To build the coinjoin transaction, multiple participants should exchange with it's own transactions in a way, so none of them will be able to learn all information about the peers.
+Here the proposed workflow:

 1. Wallet start listening on CoinJoin messages and advertise that it is ready to participate.
 Part of advertisement should be the number of expected coinjoin transactions (T).